junxit/us-congress-bills-116/metadata.md

 - 2019-12-16 — Placed on the Union Calendar, Calendar No. 279.
 - 2019-12-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-350.
 - 2019-12-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-350.
+- 2019-12-17 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 345.